 To vote in the elections – either at a polling station, by post, or by appointing someone you trust to vote on your behalf as your proxy you must first be registered to vote, which can be done online in 15 minutes.

-To apply for a postal vote complete our online request and we will send you an application form to complete, sign and return.
-Alternatively you can download, print and complete a postal vote application form.
-Postal Vote applications must be returned by 5pm on Tuesday 20th April 2021.
+To apply for a postal vote you can download, print and complete a postal vote application form.

 If you are thinking about voting by post, you can apply to do this now.
 This will make sure your application is processed early, and your postal vote can be sent to you more quickly once the candidates for the elections are confirmed.

 If you aren’t able to cast your vote in person, you can ask someone you trust to cast your vote for you.
 This is called a proxy vote and the person casting your vote is often referred to as your proxy.
 The person voting on your behalf can either go to your polling station to cast your vote, or can apply to vote for you by post.

 To apply for a proxy vote you can download, print and complete a form to vote by proxy explaining why you can’t get to your polling station in person.Permalink

 Yes, voting by post is safe and proven cases of electoral fraud are rare.
 When voting by post, you should mark your vote on the ballot paper in secret, and seal the envelope yourself.